When and why do membranes rupture before 37 weeks?

 What happens next?

-If membranes rupture after 34 weeks, there’s a good chance that the risk of infection is higher than the risk to the baby of being premature, and your doctor may recommend delivery.
-If membranes rupture earlier than 34 weeks, or there’s another medical reason why it’s safer for the baby to gestate for as long as possible, you may be prescribed IV and oral antibiotics to prevent infections from occurring in order to prolong the pregnancy, and your healthcare provider may recommend admission to the hospital with decreased activity or modified bed rest.
-The baby may also be treated with corticosteroids to accelerate fetal lung maturation and to decrease the complications associated with a preterm delivery in the event of a preterm birth.
+If membranes rupture after 34 weeks, there’s a good chance that the risk of infection is higher than the risk of the baby having problems from being premature, and your doctor may recommend induction of labor.
+If membranes rupture earlier than 34 weeks, or if there’s another medical reason why it’s safer for the baby to gestate for as long as possible, you may be prescribed IV and oral antibiotics to prevent infections from occurring (prolonging the pregnancy), and your healthcare provider may recommend admission to the hospital with decreased activity or modified bed rest.
+The baby may also be treated with corticosteroids to accelerate fetal lung maturation and magnesium sulfate to protect nerve cells that assist with brain development, which can decrease the complications associated with a preterm delivery.

 Although PPROM is a serious issue to look out for, it’s important to remember that the majority of women who have had a preterm birth in the past do not go on to have another.

-It’s also important to know that, depending on your risk factors, there might be interventions available to help reduce your risk.
-Regularly attending your prenatal visits is a great way to help make sure that your healthcare provider is fully in the loop when it comes to your health, and will monitor for conditions such as a short cervix or preeclampsia.
+Depending on your risk factors, there might be interventions available to help reduce your risk.
+Regularly attending your prenatal visits is a great way to make sure your healthcare provider can monitor for conditions such as a short cervix or high blood pressure to stay in the loop when it comes to your health.

 Sources